 Stereo receivers and preamps are most often necessary because they help direct the sound through connected speakers.
 With vinyl, you want the best sound quality possible, which means you may have to forego the models that advertise “all-in-one” but offer so much less than a traditional setup.

-And below, please take a moment to view our interactive table, which showcases many of the record players we will be discussing in-depth in today’s article:
+And below, please take a moment to view our interactive table, which showcases some of the record players we will be discussing in-depth in today’s article:

 Vinyl is about investment